Table of contents

 - Label printers

 This article is a guide for selecting printer hardware for your warehouse and contains some examples of devices that has been used by us or our customers.
 There are other options that will work just as good as those provided in this article.

 The article's focus is on label printers, but suggestions for regular A4 printers are also given.
-For scanning harware, see this guide.
+For scanning hardware, see our scanning hardware guide.